 Interest rates vary based on your credit history and current market conditions.
 Rates are variable and can change at any time.
 Late or returned payments may trigger a higher default interest rate for at least six months.
 But again, to emphasize how important it is, if you pay off the card in full every month by the due date, you never have to pay any interest.

-Is the Blue Cash Everyday Worth It?
+Is the Blue Cash Everyday Card Worth It?

-For fans of cash back with no annual fee, the Blue Cash Everyday Card from American Express could be a good fit.
-The opportunity to earn 3% back at U.S. supermarkets, on gas at U.S. gas stations and on U.S. online retail purchases, plus the ability to earn a $200 welcome offer in the form of a statement credit for new users—is a great way to earn cash back where you may already spend most.
+For fans of cash back with no annual fee, this card could be a good fit.
+The opportunity to earn 3% cash back at U.S. supermarkets, on gas at U.S. gas stations and on U.S. online retail purchases (up to $6,000 per year in each category), plus the ability to earn a $200 welcome offer in the form of a statement credit for new cardmembers is a great way to earn cash back where you may already spend most.

 Save More With A No Annual Fee Offer